labiraus/k8s-quickstart/README.md

 > bash setup/minikube.sh

-#### KinD
+#### Kind

-KinD's chocolatey installation depends on Docker Desktop.
-The windows install [script](setup/windows-install.sh) downloads the kind executable to chocolatey bin directory so that it can be accessed via the path variable.

-If you're using wsl then the setup script will need to be run on wsl and not windows.
-Kind doesn't work cross platform very well.

-> bash setup/kind.sh
+Kind only works when it's on the same environment as docker.
+If you're running wsl then the [setup script](setup/kind.sh) should be run in a wsl terminal after the [linux install script](setup/linux-install.sh).
+Since scaffold relies on kind to connect to the containerd daemon, everything needs to be run in wsl.
+If you are running Docker Desktop then everything should just work.

+> choco install -y kind

 #### K3s